MH President Carol Weinstein writes:

 As President of the Board of M’kor Hayim, I am delighted to greet those who are looking at our website, especially those who are just learning about M’kor Hayim.
 I hope you will find these pages informative and engaging.

-As I write this, we are in the midst of the coronavirus pandemic.
+As I write this, we are still dealing with the coronavirus pandemic.
 These are difficult times, but I feel certain that M’kor Hayim is a source of comfort and strength for those who take advantage of what we have to offer.
 Although we are unable to meet in person, we have been able to sustain a sense of community.
 We welcome you to join us through Zoom.
 It has never been easier!

 Board of Directors